MedoHaleem/GitActivityTracker/README.md

 I decided to tackle this issue and I know it was meant for future discussion but I learned something new from it.

-for starter Ecto doesn't offer "polymorphic associations" so traditional way using ActiveRecord (In Rails) or Sequelize (NodeJs).
+for starter Ecto doesn't offer "polymorphic associations" so I can't user the traditional way  that is used by ActiveRecord (In Rails) or Sequelize (NodeJs).

 so I had to improvise by using abstract schema